windust/seajug-intro/sections/index.md

 2024-09-17

-## Next Gen Testing Tools for Java
+## Java Community Process: What’s new with the JCP

 <img width="450" src="images/seajug.svg" />